container-interop/service-provider/PSR-XX-provider.md

 An extension MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies, and (as stated in section 1.3) the existing service could intentionally be `null`.

-A provider MAY choose to implement the optional `ExtensionDefinitionInterface` for type-safety.
+An extension MAY implement the optional `ExtensionDefinitionInterface` for type-safety.

 A container MUST NOT reject a `callable` that does not implement the `ExtensionDefinitionInterface` interface.